hackfoldr/hackfoldr/README.md

     % npm i
     % npm run start

+# Using vagrant to develop.

+[Vagrant](http://docs.vagrantup.com/v2/why-vagrant/index.html) provides easy to configure, reproducible, and portable work environments

+To use vagrant, you need to install

+- vagrant (> 1.1.x)
+- virtualbox

+To setup up work environment

+    % vagrant box add g0v https://dl.dropboxusercontent.com/u/4339854/g0v/g0v-ubuntu-precise64.box
+    % vagrant up

+After `vagrant up`, browse localhost:6987 in your favorit browser.
+You are all set!

 # CC0 1.0 Universal

 To the extent possible under law, Chia-liang Kao has waived all copyright